rakheshster/Teams-PSADT/README.md

 I decided to leave them commented so anyone using this script knows these options are there if they want to uncomment and enable.
 I pushed these out via Group Policy Preferences in my environment.

 I have a [follow up blog post](https://rakhesh.com/?p=5456&preview=true) where I talk about how frustrating it is to disable Teams auto-launch.

+The `Teams-Tweaks.ps1` script in this repo is not needed for PSADT but is something I created for the blog post above.
+It is a useful addition if you are deploying Teams to VDI solutions.